What is a Timing Supervisor?

 What does a Timing Supervisor do?

-What role does a Timing Supervisor play?
+What skills does a Timing Supervisor need?

 While a college degree is not explicitly required to become a Timing Supervisor, many professionals in this role have a bachelor's or master's degree in animation, film, or a related field.
 A thorough education can provide an aspiring Timing Supervisor with the technical skills, theoretical knowledge, and networking opportunities to break into the industry.
 However, practical experience, a strong portfolio, and a proven track record in animation timing can be equally important in securing such a position.